norbertg1/ESP32_MQTT_example-with-TLS/README.md

 sudo service mosquitto stop
 mosquitto -c /etc/mosquitto/conf.d/default.conf
 ```
-Dont forget forward on you router incoming connections on 8883 port to your Mosquitto broker!
+Dont forget to forward on you router incoming connections on port 8883 to your Mosquitto broker!

 ### 3. step - Compile the program and start Mosquitto listeners
 Compile and upload ESP32 sketch.